0x0manish/solana-vuln-arena/README.md

 This project is for educational purposes only.
 The vulnerabilities demonstrated here should never be implemented in real-world applications.
 Always follow security best practices in your production code.

+This project was created using lovable.dev vibe coding.